-The invention of online transfer tools was a welcome change.
+The invention of online fast file transfer tools was a welcome change.
 It became possible to transfer large files over the internet, straight from your computer.
 However, it was a costly option meant only for the financially buoyant.
 Imagine having to transfer 50 GB (gigabytes) worth of files at a price of $50 per 40MB (megabytes) of data!

 The good news is that you don’t have to spend that much anymore to transfer large files.
 With the advancements in technological capabilities, you can transfer huge amounts of data over the internet in a matter of minutes without spending a fortune.
 You just need to know the right tools to use.
 In this article, we will be revealing this open secret to you.

 Here are the fastest file-transfer tools that you can use for sending large files:

 FileWhopper is one of the top software tools for transferring huge files over the internet.
 With this nifty tool, you can transfer files and folders of ANY size!
 It uses a tiny desktop app, which means you don’t need to worry about it taking up a lot of storage space.
 In addition to this, it encrypts all your data during transfer to protect you from data theft.

 Another great thing about this tool is that it gives you a price quote based on the size of the file or folder that you want to transfer.
 You pay as you go, and no subscriptions are required.
 It even stores your files for up to 14 days at no extra cost.
 It also gives you the option of storing your files for longer than 14 days for a small purchase fee.